os-guy/atl-gui/appimage-build/README.md

 ./install.sh -h
 ```

+## Features

+The AppImage manager includes several features to improve the user experience:

+* **XDG Directory Support**: Properly respects the XDG Base Directory Specification
+* **Visual Feedback**: Progress bars and colored output for better visual feedback
+* **Clean Path Management**: All paths are saved consistently and handled properly
+* **Detailed Logging**: Comprehensive logging to aid in troubleshooting
+* **Improved Uninstallation**: Option to clean up or keep configuration files

 ## Running the AppImage

 After installation, the AppImage will be added to your application menu as "ATL-GUI".